lostatc/retain-sync/docs/zielen.1.rst

 the file that was modified the least recently.
 The new file name contains the word "conflict" and the date and time of the sync.

-When calculating which files to storey locally, **zielen** considers whole directory trees.
+When calculating which files to store locally, **zielen** considers whole directory trees.
 If a directory is retained locally, than all of its subdirectories are retained as well.